nrwl/nx/docs/default/api-react-native/executors/bundle.md

 ---
 title: '@nrwl/react-native:bundle executor'
-description: 'Builds the JS bundle.'
+description: 'Builds the JavaScript bundle for offline use.'
 ---

 # @nrwl/react-native:bundle

-Builds the JS bundle.
+Builds the JavaScript bundle for offline use.

 Options can be configured in `workspace.json` when defining the executor, or when invoking it.
 Read more about how to configure targets and executors here: https://nx.dev/configuration/projectjson#targets.